QuickPay/slab-release-push-action/README.md

-# Slab-action
+# slab-release-push-action
 ## a quick rundown

-The purpose of Slab-action is to automate the publishing of release notes from a GitHub repository to a post in a given topic on Slab.
+The purpose of slab-release-push-action is to automate the publishing of release notes from a GitHub repository to a post in a given topic on Slab.
 The post on Slab will be named after the date of publishing, in the format ‘DD-MM-YYYY’.
-For any repository that implements the Slab-action, the flow will be as follows:
+For any repository that implements the slab-release-push-action, the flow will be as follows:

 1. When a new release is published on the repository, the workflow executes the `main.rb` script.
 The repository name and owner, as well as access tokens for both GitHub and Slab, are given as arguments.